January 6, 2023CMMS

 Tracking data will allow you to identify frequently occurring problems, unaddressed skill gaps, and departmental systems that need improvement.
 Sharing metrics with your team can also improve accountability and motivate everyone to correct departmental shortcomings.

 The easiest way to track, analyze, and act upon data is to use a CMMS with advanced reporting capabilities.
 MaintainX provides maintenance teams with a user-friendly reporting dashboard that can be filtered to illustrate mean time to repair (MTTR), planned maintenance percentage (PMP), and time vs. cost metrics.
-Here’s a closer look at what our advanced reporting feature includes:

 6. Embrace Technology